-Portland cement bagging machine - Dry Mix, (= or >) 1292 tons/day of cement or (= or >) 1292 tons/day of concrete or (= or >) 1292 tons/day of cement plus concrete RESCINDED
+Portland cement bagging machine - Dry Mix, (= or >) 1292 tons/day of cement or (= or >) 1292 tons/day of cement plus concrete RESCINDED

 BACT is the most stringent control technique for the emissions unit and class of source.
 Control techniques that are not achieved in practice or contained in a State Implementation Plan must be cost effective as well as feasible.
 Economic analysis to demonstrate cost effectiveness is required for all determinations that are not achieved in practice or contained in an EPA approved State Implementation Plan.